avbotics/Spot-Micro-Control-and-Animation/README.md

 Attached Libraries:

--Spotmicro_Inverse_Kinematics_and_Position_Library_v01.py:
-  This file contains a class of paramaters and functions to calculate Spot micro position.
+Spotmicro_Inverse_Kinematics_and_Position_Library_v01.py: This file contains a class of paramaters and functions to calculate Spot micro position.
+It includes:
-  It includes :

    -The main dimensions of Spot micro